 Assuming, in the worst-case, that all of the water used in a processing plant is treated with the FCS, the total HEDP expected introduction concentrations (EICs) would be as shown below.
-The HERA 2004 publication on phosphonates, indicates that 80% - 90% of HEDP can be expected to adsorb to wastewater treatment sludge.5 Therefore, the sludge partition EICs of HEDP are calculated by multiplying the stated HEDP use level concentration by 80% (use level x 0.8).
-Multiplying the use level by 20% (use level x 0.2) provides the HEDP concentration remaining in
+The HERA 2004 publication on phosphonates, indicates that 80% - 90% of HEDP can be expected to adsorb to wastewater treatment sludge.
+Therefore, the sludge partition EICs of HEDP are calculated by multiplying the stated HEDP use level concentration by 80% (use level x 0.8) to maximize the amount of HEDP that will remain in wastewater.
+Multiplying the use level by 20% (use level x 0.2), then, provides the HEDP concentration remaining in wastewater.
+To calculate the expected environmental concentrations (EECs), we have incorporated a 10-fold dilution factor for discharge to surface waters4, as indicated below.